DocHatty/associative-dreaming-mcp-server/README.md

 5. Collision is for forcing insight.
 Pick concepts that feel wrong together
 6. You're not solving yet.
 You're exploring.

+## Recognizing Value vs. Noise

+A productive collision typically:
+- **Re-frames the problem space** rather than just adding options
+- **Creates surprise that feels retrospectively obvious**
+- **Generates explainable insight**: you can trace *why* the connection matters after the fact
+- **Suggests a new lens**, not a ready-made answer

+If a drift path produces only surface-level metaphors, increase `chaosLevel` or force a collision between more distant concepts.

 ## Configuration

 ### Claude Desktop